Humidity Sensors Applications: A Simple Guide to Uses and Benefits

 What is the main function of a humidity sensor?

-Where are humidity sensors commonly used?
+Where are humidity sensors used?

 How accurate are modern humidity sensors?